-A key step to the proposed population engineering strategy is the introduction of a unique molecular barcode into the genome of each individual.
+A key step to the proposed population engineering scheme is the introduction of a unique molecular barcode into the genome of each individual.
 For this, we adapted the Barcoder28 strategy to create a large pool of uniquely-identifiable individual parents.
 To introduce a high diversity of unique barcodes into a ‘wild-type’ parental strain (RY0148), we used a Cre-mediated recombination strategy.
 First, we modified RY0148 by the addition of Loxp and Lox2272 recombination sites into the HO locus.
 Then, we transformed this modifed strain with a complex plasmid pool containing DNA tags flanked by Loxp/Lox2272 recombination sites (Fig S1).
 Finally, we induced the expression of Cre to allow for recombination and integration of the plasmid-borne barcodes into the HO locus (Fig S1).
 Because uniquely-identifiable individuals are required for many potential population engineering strategies, this ‘universal barcoder pool’ can be used to engineer a barcoded population when mated with any multi-mutant yeast strain containing the appropriate selection markers (Fig. S1, Methods).

-Engineering of Combinatorially Mutated Barcoded Cells
+Engineering a Population of High-Order Combinatorial ABC Transporter Knockouts

 After creating a universal parental barcoder pool, we attempted a cross-based population engineering approach using a previously-created strain with knockouts at all 16 ATP Binding Cassette transporters involved in yeast multidrug resistance (ABC-16)20.
 The choice of ABC transporters as the pilot gene set was motivated by several factors.
-First, because the ABC-16 strain does not show major fitness defects, it is reasonable to expect that most or all progeny containing a subset of these 16 knockouts would be viable in the absence of drug stress, avoiding the exclusion of certain genotype combinations in the initial population.
+First, because the ABC-16 strain does not show major fitness defects in the absence of drugs, it is reasonable to expect that most or all progeny containing a subset of these 16 knockouts would be viable, avoiding the systematic exclusion of certain genotype combinations in the initial population.
 Second, given the unexpected drug sensitivity profile of the ABC-16 strain compared to individual knockouts, it is suggested that unexpected multi-knockout effects within the ABC transporters could mediate both drug sensitivity and resistance, with some two-knockout ‘compensatory’ interactions mediating resistance having already been found20,31,32.
 As ABC transporters are part of a large gene family with over 10,000 members across all three domains of life33, similar ‘compensatory’ genetic interactions have been found in their mammalian homologs.
 For example, a compensatory activation of ABCC3 has been observed upon disruption of ABCC2 in rats34 and in humans in the context of Dubin-Johnson syndrome35.
 Similarly, mouse ABCG5 and ABCG8 are activated in response to disruption of ABCG2 (a protein involved in breast cancer xenobiotic resistance)36.
-Thus, a DCGA of ABC transporters provides the opportunity to genetically decipher a functionally-important and conserved gene family which mediates functions such as multidrug resistance, disease progression, and basic cellular homeostasis in many organisms37,38.
+Ultimately, a DCGA of ABC transporters provides the opportunity to genetically dissect a functionally-important and conserved gene family which mediates functions such as multidrug resistance, disease progression, and basic cellular homeostasis in many organisms37,38.

-To begin engineering the ABC transporter knockout population, we first mated the universal barcoder pool with ABC-16, as the appropriate markers to perform mating, sporulation, and barcoded haploid selection have already been introduced into these two strains (Methods).
-Using automated colony picking, ~5,000 MATa and ~5,000 MATα segregants containing random knockouts at 16 genes were then isolated into a collection of 384-well plates.
+To begin engineering the ABC transporter knockout population, we first mated the universal barcoder pool with ABC-16, as we had previously engineered this strain to contain the appropriate markers to perform mating, sporulation, and barcoded haploid selection (Methods).
+Using automated colony picking, ~5,000 MATa and ~5,000 MATα segregants containing random knockouts at 16 genes were isolated into a collection of 384-well plates.

 To validate the mating and selection strategies, we pooled the MATa and MATα collections and subjected them to cell sorting, confirming haploidy of the overall pool (Fig. S2D), and furthermore we tested that samples from each pool do not exhibit any growth in the selection conditions of the opposite mating type.

 Genotyping and Barcode Identification for the Engineered Population